-I receive complaints on an almost hourly basis from passengers who say that they’ve been treated rudely by flight attendants or dismissively by a call center employee, or whose special meal requests weren’t honored and who want to be compensated for it.
+I receive complaints on an almost hourly basis from passengers who say flight attendants treated them rudely or call center employees dismissed them.
+They also complain about unfulfilled special meal requests and seek compensation for it.
 Those grievances are difficult to respond to because, from an airline’s perspective, they’re unimportant.
 Five-star service in economy class disappeared soon after deregulation.
 And from an airline’s point of view, if you and your luggage eventually arrived safely at your destination, you shouldn’t be complaining at all.

 For example, when Heather Sachs recently flew from Baltimore to Singapore, the flight crew referred to her as “sir” on several occasions, which upset her.
 “I’m a tall woman with short hair,” says Sachs, a real estate specialist for the military.
 “But very obviously a woman.”
 Had the flight attendants bothered to look at her before addressing her, they would have known.